gekklee/GraphShaggingBot/README.md

 GraphShaggingBot is a Discord bot made for my friend group discord server that fetches and displays your holdings from the Trading212 API.

 ## Features
 - Slash command `/holdings` to fetch and display your Trading212 holdings.
+(WIP)
 - Slash command `/checkapi` to verify Trading212 API connectivity.

 ## Prerequisites